 - a description of the measures taken or proposed to be taken by the controller to address the breach, including, where appropriate, measures to mitigate its possible adverse effects.

-The controller must document all facts and evidence relating to a personal data breach to allow the authorities to verify compliance with the GDPR.
+The controller or processor must document all facts and evidence relating to a personal data breach to allow the authorities to verify compliance with the GDPR.

 - the nature, gravity and duration of the infringement;